Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 {{Your Name}}

-Subject line: Re: Your {{Account}}
+Subject: Re: Your {{Account}}

-Hi again {{!First Name}}
+Hi again {{First Name}},

 Interested in exceeding goals 50% faster?
-Just ask {{Company Name}} -they cut their production time in half by optimizing workflows and streamlining dated processes with {{product}}.
+Just ask {{Company Name}} — they cut their production time in half by optimising workflows and streamlining dated processes with {{product}}.

-You can read their case study here {{Attach Link}}.
+You can read their case study here: {{Attach Link}}

 Would you like to find out how much time your team could be saving?
-You can book some time for a quick call here: {{calendar link}}
+You can book some time for a quick call here:

 {{Your Name}}

-Subject line: Last one from me
+Subject: Last one from me

-If promoting your content and getting more traffic and sign-ups are important to you and you need some help with getting {{X Results}}, simply reply.
+If promoting your content and getting more traffic and sign-ups are important to you and you need some help getting {{X Results}}, simply reply.

 If not, no need to 🙂